envfx - stock.adobe.com

 There are several reasons why lining up behind a platform approach will benefit managed service providers

-Organisations in general, and SMEs specifically, are struggling to cope with the evolving threat landscape.
-Threat actors constantly find new ways to compromise systems.
-Meanwhile, researchers analyse these threats and develop countermeasures, which defenders implement and monitor.
-This ongoing cycle resembles a game of cat-and-mouse, where it’s not a question of ‘if’ an organisation will be compromised, but ‘when’.
+Meanwhile, researchers analyse these threats and develop countermeasures, which defenders then implement and monitor.
+This ongoing cycle resembles a game of cat and mouse, where it’s not a question of ‘if’ an organisation will be compromised, but ‘when’ it will be compromised.

-Most organisations can’t afford to invest in a growing array of point solutions.
-And they certainly don’t have the time to manage them.
+Most organisations can’t afford to invest in a growing array of point solutions, and they certainly don’t have the time to manage them.
 They are looking for alternative, more holistic solutions that help under-pressure, in-house security teams plug gaps in tools, skills or resources.

-• Reduced complexity
+Reduced complexity

 The amount of security tools in most organisations has spiralled.
-Managing these tools is not only difficult, but the siloed nature of information can result in human error, which impacts the overall integrity of an organisation’s security measures.
+Managing these tools is not only difficult, but the siloed nature of information can result in human error, which affects the overall integrity of an organisation’s security measures.

 To address these issues, some organisations have adopted logging tools or SIEM systems.
 However, these require administrators to not only interpret complex logging outputs but also create the right search queries to extract valuable insights.